CRollins6020/CRollins6020/README.md

 ## How to Use This Repository

-Browse the sections above or jump into specific documents using the links.
-Whether you're evaluating my writing style, structure, or tooling familiarity—each example is built to be practical and reusable.
+Explore the folders above or jump directly into any document.
+Whether you're reviewing for **clarity, completeness, or technical accuracy**, each file demonstrates how I approach real documentation challenges in SaaS and AI-powered environments.

 ## Connect With Me